-Additional Rules for Placer Mining Claims Located in Lots
+Placer Mining Claims Located in Lots

 A placer mining claim must be described by PLSS and claim the entire lot.
-To locate a placer claim on only a portion of a lot, you must describe the claim by metes and bounds.
+To locate a placer, claim on only a portion of a lot, you must describe the claim by metes and bounds.
 A tie point, and the lot number must also be provided AND the claim can only be in a part of one lot.
-Meaning one placer mining claim or association placer mining claim MAY NOT be in a portion of two or more lots.
+Meaning one placer mining claim or association placer mining claim MAY NOT encompass portions of two or more lots.